lahirumw/lahirumw.github.io/_posts/2025-01-30-prometheus-alertmanager.md

 author: keylearn
 ---

-In a previous blog post (link to the blog post), we discussed how to set up container and host metrics monitoring using cAdvisor, Node Exporter, and Prometheus.
+In a [previous blog post](https://lahirumw.github.io/2025-01-30-monit-cadvisor-node-exp-prome/), we discussed how to set up container and host metrics monitoring using cAdvisor, Node Exporter, and Prometheus.
 Now, let’s take it a step further by implementing an alerting system with Prometheus Alertmanager.
 The goal is to receive timely notifications about the system’s health and performance.

 ## Understanding Alertmanager